redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge1-Intro_To_Azure_CLI.md

  * Run ``az vm list`` to verify that your output is currently using JSON
  * Configure AZ CLI to default to table output
  * Run ``az vm list`` again to check that the output is now using the table format
- * Configure AZ CLI to use the same default location as your resource groups
+ * Configure AZ CLI to use the same default location as your resource groups and verify

       ![Default Location](./images/defaultloc.png)